 Tablets are new and exciting, and are a distinct option for many folks.
 Many customers are choosing tablets as an interim replacement for their full systems, getting an extra year out of their existing hardware, and moving towards this ultra-portable tool.
 Ups and downs exist everywhere with the tablets, so I highly suggest the iPad (and mini) and the Samsung tablets, with a nod towards Kindle if you are already in the Kindle infrastructure.
 If you are looking to save a few dollars, don’t be tempted by the no-name brands… because there’s no such thing as “almost as good as” in this world.
 One thing to note, if you are using a tablet for serious computing, you’ll need to plan on a keyboard replacement.

 Question 3 – Brand

 Note: If you want a Mac, there is no other brand than the Apple.
-The Hackintosh concept died off, and it’s not worth the headache to anyone but the hardcore nerds.
+The Hackintosh concept died off, and wasn’t worth the headache to anyone but the hardcore nerds back then.

 Question 4 – CPU (the main chip)

 The power of your CPU is distinctly subject to the whim of your budget.
-Intel Core i3, i5 and i7 (3rd and 4th Generations) are the lead standards by which others are comparing themselves, and is a wise choice.
+Intel Core i3, i5 and i7 are the lead standards by which others are comparing themselves, and is a wise choice.
 Make sure that you are comparing the proper generation of CPUs, and not older generations.
 How can you tell?

 - 1st Generation I7-3xx or I7-4xx (with the x’s being numbers… and sometimes a letter will follow… so a numerical 3 digit identifier)